New-to-School Student Booklets

 A fun getting-to-know-you activity that students complete during the first few weeks of school

 - Grades: PreK–K

 - Unit Plan:

-This is a book that will be completed over a 3-week period.
-The child will fill in the blank with his/her name and paint and decorate a small paper plate to look like his/her face for the cover of the book.
+This is a book that will be completed over a three-week period.
+The child will fill-in-the-blank with his or her name, and paint and decorate a small paper plate to look like his or her face for the cover of the book.